Raunakabhani/Raspberry_Pi_Specialization_code/Rpi_camera_stream/pi-camera-stream-flask-master/README.md

 This would cause the following terminal command to auto-start each time the Raspberry Pi boots up.
 This in effect creates a headless setup - which would be accessed via SSH.
 Note: make sure SSH is enabled.

-## More Projects / Next Steps
-View the latest Build: [Pi Smart Cam with Motion Sensor](https://github.com/EbenKouao/pi-smart-cam)

-Alternatively, view more projects that build on the Pi Camera on [smartbuilds.io](https://smartbuilds.io).